7 Costa Rica Waterfalls You Must Visit

 At the bottom, the waterfall thunders into a clear pool edged by smooth rocks where swimming is permitted (but not directly beneath the fall, as the force is too strong).
 The cool waters provide a refreshing contrast to the tropical heat, making this one of the best swimming waterfalls in Costa Rica.

 • Wildlife & Flora: Keep an eye out for toucans, tanagers, and howler monkeys in the surrounding canopy.
-The forest here is secondary rainforest, lush and teeming with life.
+The forest here is a secondary rainforest, lush and teeming with life.

 • Accessibility: The stairs are well-maintained but steep — take your time.
 For those who may not want the full descent, the upper viewing platform still offers spectacular views.